LaurelineLogiaco/lab_compneuroCUAnschutz/projects/project2.md

 title: Project2
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %} Testing insights from neural network models with brain data
+# {% include icon.html icon="fa-solid fa-microscope" %} Testing insights from models with brain data

 We develop neural network models whose underlying hypotheses provide a good explanation for an ensemble of experimental results available in the literature.